thephpleague/omnipay-braintree/README.md

 You need to set your `merchantId`, `publicKey` and `privateKey`.
 Setting `testMode` to true will use the `sandbox` environment.

-This gateway supports purchase through a token (payment nonce) only.
+This gateway supports purchase through a token (payment nonce), which is the method recommended by Braintree.
 You can generate a clientToken for Javascript:

 ```php
 $clientToken = $gateway->clientToken()->send()->getToken();